hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ## Personal observations
 >Everything that is particular about the environment and does not fit into the pre-defined categories mentioned so far.

-**@Stefan/Patrick: Ist hier die richtige Stelle, um Projekte wie DCEVM zu erwähnen, die die JVM erweitern, um Hot Code Replace auch für das Hinzufügen von Methoden usw. zu ermöglichen?**

 Eclipse is highly depending on the implemented liveness-features of the underlying VM.

-The programmer has to explicitly start the application in Debug mode to enable the described liveness features.
-From my own experience having used Eclipse some years to develop server-side Java code in a company, many developers do not run the application in Debug mode by default.
-Only if there is a bug and you try to find it with the help of the Eclipse Debugger, you run the application in Debug mode.
-You find the bug, terminate the execution, fix the source code and restart the application.
+The programmer has to explicitly start the application in "Debug"-mode to enable the described liveness features.
+From my own experience having used Eclipse some years to develop server-side Java code in a company, many developers do not run the application in "Debug"-mode by default.
+Only if there is a bug and they try to find it with the help of the Eclipse Debugger, they run the application in Debug mode.
+They find the bug, terminate the execution, fix the source code and restart the application.

 To sum it up Live Programming in the Eclipse Debugger is mainly used for faster debugging, but not for application development.
 The result of Live Programming is an iteration of the source code, not the artifact created with Live Programming.